Adapton/fungi-lang.rust/README.md

    output in the process (e.g., placing or removing focus on different outputs of the archivists' functions).

+Note: _For now, the current Fungi prototype focuses only on the *archivist* role, leaving the editor role to the surrounding Rust code; future work will integrate the editor role into Fungi programs, so facilitate additional effects-related checks._

 ## Fungi programs name their (incremental) data and subcomputations